Prop. 8 at the Supreme Court: What You Need to Know

 As California takes the issue up to the Supreme Court, other states have blazed their own trail.
 Connecticut, Iowa, Maine, Maryland, Massachusetts, New Hampshire, New York, Washington, Vermont and Washington, D.C., allow gays and lesbians to marry.
 On the other side, 31 states have amended their constitutions to ban same-sex marriage.

+There are multiple possible outcomes of the Prop.
+8 case — none of which will likely settle the issue for good.
 If the Supreme Court overturns Prop.
 8, the decision could overturn all state bans on same-sex marriage—provided the high court says there is a fundamental right to marriage.
 However, the justices could also rule in such a way as to restrict the impact of their ruling to California, allowing other bans on same-sex marriage to stand.

 If the Supreme Court upholds Prop.
 8, the decision would not affect the laws in states that already allow same-sex marriage.